Moggerhanger House: History

 Some of Soane’s experimental work at Moggerhanger House he subsequently used in the Cabinet Room at number 10 Downing Street.

 This initial restoration project took 10 years to complete, and Harvest Vision formed a small residential community with members of the Ministries and from local village and local churches, volunteering help and support to complete the work and maintain the site whilst building contractors were working.

 Recognising the historic value of the House and its inappropriateness for many of the ministry activities, CCM obtained an educational grant for the Trust to move and restore the Garden Room, (the one ward they had retained for their use from the hospital era) and move to a new site alongside the Walled Gardens as a community asset so that the Repton restoration of the surrounding parkland around the House could be brought back to its original splendour.
 This housed a distinctive library, community room and facilities and was let out to local communities for a donation.
 It is now used for exhibitions and tea rooms.

 In 2008 Simon and Jenny Cooper left following a change to ‘commercialism’ in the overall emphasis of the organisation.

 Then in 2010, CCM turned its attention to the neighbouring land and purchased Park Farm, formerly known as Home Farm when part of the Thornton Estate - and a further 60 acres of land to the north of the estate from the Council.
 CCM then adapted them to operate youth and community work there until 2016, when the Park and Farmland were transferred to the main estate in 2020.

 The present

 The house is now used as a conference and training centre for most of the year, but opens as a tourist attraction from mid-June to mid-September, during which time public tours are conducted twice daily.

 Free access to the grounds is available throughout the year.
 There is a spacious tea room and children's play area within the grounds.

 The house had become a centre of local community activities and its successful restoration so far has been a triumph for the local village and for Bedfordshire.

 It continues to need maintenance and more recently Covid has affected its continuing development but it is hoped that further developments will take place shortly.

 The Moggerhanger House Preservation Trust, a registered charity, is currently trying to secure funds to restore Humphrey Repton’s 33 acre parkland surrounding the house.

+In March 2024, the Moggerhanger House Preservation Trust came under public scrunity for attempting to shut the house and its ground to the public so as to use the ground for private religious activities.
+One of the leading members of the trust, Danny Stupple, has previously been at the centre of controversy after calling the Islamic religion "demonic" in 2023, a comment that resulted in a government grant of over £40,000 being revoked from Zion Projects, a separate charity on which he sat chair.